-Register Address Function Name 00 05 hex Spatial E SPAT_MAIN bit[15:8] Effect Stre 7F hex 3F hex ength Enlargement 100% Enlargement 50% 01 hex 00 hex FF hex Enlargement 1.5% Effect off reduction 1.5% C0 hex 80 hex reduction 50% reduction 100% bit[7:4] Spatial Efformation Ohex 2hex Sect Mode Stereo Basewidth Enlargement (SBE) and Pseudo Stereo Effect (PSE).
+Register Address Function Function 00 05 hex Spatial E SPAT_MAIN bit[15:8] Effect Stre 7F hex 3F hex ength Enlargement 100% Enlargement 50% 01 hex 00 hex FF hex Enlargement 1.5% Effect off reduction 1.5% C0 hex 80 hex reduction 50% reduction 100% bit[7:4] Spatial Ef 0 hex 2 hex ffect Mode Stereo Basewidth Enlargement (SBE) and Pseudo Stereo Effect (PSE).
 (Mode A) Stereo Basewidth Enlargement (SBE) only.
-(Mode B) bit[3:0] ect High-Pass Gain max. high-pass gain 2/3 high-pass gain 1/3 high-pass gain min. high-pass gain automatic There are In mode A (low byte = 00 hex ), the spatial effect depends on the source mode.
-If the incoming signal is mono, Pseudo Stereo Effect is active; for stereo signals, Pseudo Stereo Effect and Stereo Basewidth Enlargement is effective.
-The strength of the effect is controllable by the upper byte.
-A negative value reduces the stereo image.
-A strong spatial effect is recommended for small TV sets where loudspeaker spacing is rather close.
-For large screen TV sets, a more moderate spatial effect is recommended.
-In mode B, only Stereo Basewidth Enlargement is effective.
-For mono input signals, the Pseudo Stereo Effect has to be switched on.
-It is work response, value of 0 function for only signal quency re optimal hi
+(Mode B) bit[3:0] ffect High-Pass Gain max high-pass gain 2/3 high-pass gain 1/3 high-pass gain min high-pass gain automatic There are e several sp atial effect modes available: the income Pseudo Strength of the stere where low ning signal Stereo Effe of the effect o image.
+A udspeaker = 00 hex ), the spatial effect depends on the source mode.
+If is mono, Pseudo Stereo Effect is active; for stereo signals, ect and Stereo Basewidth Enlargement is effective.
+The is controllable by the upper byte.
+A negative value reduces a strong spatial effect is recommended for small TV sets spacing is rather close.
+For large screen TV sets, a more ect is recommended. reo Basewidth Enlargement is effective.
+For mono input sig- ereo Effect has to be switched on. response value of ( function for signal only signal on .
+With the I O hex yields or L or R c als but a lo ning that all spatial effects affect amplitude and phase ower 4 bits, the frequency response can be customized.
+A a flat response for center signals (L = R) but a high-pass only signals.
+A value of $6{\text{hex}}$ has a flat response for L or R ow-pass function for center signals.
+By using $8{\text{hex}}$ , the freautomatically adapted to the sound material by choosing an ain.